Israel Defense Forces: History

 The surprise of the Yom Kippur War and its aftermath completely changed the IDF's procedures and approach to warfare.
 Organizational changes were made and more time was dedicated to training for conventional warfare.
 However, in the following years the army's role slowly shifted again to low-intensity conflict, urban warfare and counter-terrorism.
 An example of the latter was the successful 1976 Operation Entebbe commando raid to free hijacked airline passengers being held captive in Uganda.
 During this era, the IDF also mounted a successful bombing mission in Iraq to destroy its nuclear reactor.
 It was involved in the Lebanese Civil War, initiating Operation Litani and later the 1982 Lebanon War, where the IDF ousted Palestinian guerrilla organizations from Lebanon.

 For twenty-five years the IDF maintained a security zone inside South Lebanon with their allies the South Lebanon Army.
-Palestinian militancy has been the main focus of the IDF ever since, especially during the First and Second Intifadas, Operation Defensive Shield, the Gaza War, Operation Pillar of Defense, Operation Protective Edge, and Operation Guardian of the Walls, causing the IDF to change many of its values and publish the IDF Spirit.
+Palestinian militancy has been the main focus of the IDF ever since, especially during the First and Second Intifadas, Operation Defensive Shield, the Gaza War (2008–2009), the 2012 Gaza War, the 2014 Gaza War, and the 2021 Israel-Palestine crisis, causing the IDF to change many of its values and publish the IDF Code of Ethics.
 The Lebanese Shia organization Hezbollah has also been a growing threat, against which the IDF fought an asymmetric conflict between 1982 and 2000, as well as a full-scale war in 2006.

+The Israel Defense Forces have been accused of committing various war crimes since the founding of Israel in 1948.
+Israel ratified the Geneva Conventions on July 6, 1951, and on January 2, 2015, the State of Palestine acceded to the Rome Statute, granting the International Criminal Court (ICC) jurisdiction over war crimes committed in the Occupied Palestinian Territories (OPT).
+A 2017 report by Human Rights Watch accused the IDF of unlawful killings, using excessive force in policing situations, forced displacement, excessive use of detention and excessive restrictions on movement, as well as criticized the IDF's support and protection for Israeli settlements in the occupied Palestinian territory.

+Human rights experts argue that actions taken by the IDF during armed conflicts in the OPT fall under the rubric of war crimes.
+Various UN special rapporteurs, alongside human rights and aid organizations including Human Rights Watch, Médecins Sans Frontières, Amnesty International, have accused Israel of war crimes, and since 2024, genocide.

 Organization

 All branches of the IDF answer to a single General Staff.
 The Chief of the General Staff is the only serving officer having the rank of Lieutenant General (Rav Aluf).
 He reports directly to the Defense Minister and indirectly to the Prime Minister of Israel and the cabinet.
-Chiefs of Staff are formally appointed by the cabinet, based on the Defense Minister's recommendation, for three years, but the government can vote to extend their service to four (and on rare occasions even five) years.
-The current chief of staff is Herzi Halevi.
-He replaced Aviv Kochavi in 2023.
+Chiefs of Staff are formally appointed by the cabinet, based on the Defense Minister's recommendation, for three years.
+The government can vote to extend their service to four, and on rare occasions even five years.
+The current chief of staff is Eyal Zamir.